intel/intel-inb-manageability/inbm/dispatcher-agent/README.md

 - Talks to the `diagnostic-agent` for pre/post install checks to confirm gateway/device health before performing OTA.
   - Before install OTA check is done for all scenarios.
   - After install OTA check is done only for successful installations.
-- Relay requests to the `vision-agent` for HDDL related OTA, restart, and configuration requests.

 ## Agent Communication